pombredanne/eris-contracts.js/README.md

 }
 ```

-The JSON ABI of that contract would look like this:
+The JSON ABI of that contract would be this:

 ``` javascript
 [{